-Benefits-eligible staff employees begin accruing personal holidays at their most recent date of benefits-eligibility and may use personal holidays after three (3) months of employment.
+Benefits-eligible staff employees begin accruing personal holidays at their most recent date of benefits-eligibility.
 It is intended that eligible staff employees take the annual personal holidays to which they are entitled each year.
 Use of paid time off (personal holidays) is subject to supervisory approval.

-- A benefits-eligible staff employee begins accruing personal holidays at his/her most recent date of benefits-eligibility and may use personal holidays after three (3) months of employment.

-- An eligible staff employee accrues personal holiday time (as defined in Guideline #5 below) as follows:

-- 1. January 1st 2 days;

-- 2. April 1st 1 day;

-- 3. July 1st 1 day; and

-- 4. September 1st 1 day

-- An eligible staff employee is credited with personal holidays on each of the accrual dates listed above (See Guideline #4).
-Personal holidays accrue at a rate equivalent to one-fifth (1/5) the employee's average scheduled workweek.

-Example #1: An eligible employee with a standard workweek of 37.5 hours per week will accrue 7:30 hours for each credited personal holiday.
-To calculate: 37.5 hours per week x 1/5 = 7:30 hours per personal holiday.

-Example #2: An eligible employee with a standard workweek of 30 hours will accrue 6.0 hours for each credited personal holiday.
-To calculate: 30 hours per week x 1/5 = 6 hours per personal holiday.

-Example #3: An eligible employee with a standard workweek of 20 hours will accrue 4.0 hours for each credited personal holiday.
-To calculate: 20 hours per week x 1/5 = 4 hours per personal holiday.

-- Personal holiday accrual records for each eligible, exempt staff employee (monthly paid) may be maintained in hourly increments. - Each department should establish and communicate to employees the guidelines for requesting personal holidays. - An eligible staff employee should request personal holiday time in advance consistent with department guidelines.
+- A benefits-eligible staff employee begins accruing personal holidays at his/her most recent date of benefits-eligibility. - An eligible staff employee accrues personal holiday time (as defined in Guideline #5 below) as follows: - 1.
+January 1st 2 days; - 2.
+April 1st 1 day; - 3.
+July 1st 1 day; and - 4.
+September 1st 1 day - An eligible staff employee is credited with personal holidays on each of the accrual dates listed above (See Guideline #4).
+Personal holidays accrue at a rate equivalent to one-fifth (1/5) the employee's average scheduled workweek. - Example #1: An eligible employee with a standard workweek of 37.5 hours per week will accrue 7:30 hours for each credited personal holiday.
+To calculate: 37.5 hours per week x 1/5 = 7:30 hours per personal holiday. - Example #2: An eligible employee with a standard workweek of 30 hours will accrue 6.0 hours for each credited personal holiday.
+To calculate: 30 hours per week x 1/5 = 6 hours per personal holiday. - Example #3: An eligible employee with a standard workweek of 20 hours will accrue 4.0 hours for each credited personal holiday.
+To calculate: 20 hours per week x 1/5 = 4 hours per personal holiday. - Personal holiday accrual records for each eligible, exempt staff employee (monthly paid) may be maintained in hourly increments. - Each department should establish and communicate to employees the guidelines for requesting personal holidays. - An eligible staff employee should request personal holiday time in advance consistent with department guidelines.
 Staff employees must record personal holiday time taken in the University's time and attendance system, UChicago Time.